curl/everything-curl/cmdline/exitcode.md

   make sure it does not happen: use curl and libcurl of the same version number.

  49. Malformed telnet option.
-The telnet options you provide to curl was not using the correct syntax.
+The telnet option you provided to curl did not use the correct syntax.

  50. **Not used**